This page was printed on:

 The most important thing to know is that you are not alone.
 In fact, we want to be part of your support group!
-Call the OPTN's Patient Services line at 888-894-6361.
-We are parents of young organ transplant recipients, and we worked with experts in the transplant ﬁeld to create this guide.
-It explains the transplant process from a parent’s viewpoint, and it brings up issues you and your family may face before, during and after the surgery.
+We are parents of young organ transplant recipients.
+We worked with experts in the transplant ﬁeld to create this guide.
+It explains the transplant process from a parent’s viewpoint.
+The guide also brings up issues you and your family may face before, during, and after the surgery.
 This guide serves as an overview and a place to start.
 Reach out to your transplant team as you continue on this journey.

-We started this project by asking transplant parents a simple question: What is one thing that you know now that you wish you had known in the beginning?
+We started this project by asking transplant parents a simple question: What is one thing you know now that you wish you had known in the beginning?
 We received many responses through social media and other sources.
-We did our best to provide answers, and to point to trusted resources that worked for us.
-We address issues for infants, toddlers, teens and in-between.
+We did our best to provide answers and to point to trusted resources that worked for us.
+We address issues for infants, toddlers, teens, and everything in-between.
 We tried to focus on topics we found to be important.
 We also know that each transplant journey is unique.
 Your doctors and transplant team are the best source of information about your child’s case.

 This guide has two sections.
-The ﬁrst section walks you through the transplant process from the time you learn that your child needs (or may need) a transplant.
+The ﬁrst section walks through the transplant process from the time you learn that your child needs (or may need) a transplant.
 We cover many issues parents and families may face before and during the transplant.
 These include ﬁnancial concerns, explaining to your child how deceased donation works, and other important issues.
 The second section offers tips to help you and your child manage life after the transplant.
-There are many new concepts to learn, so we deﬁne terms and point to online and print resources you can consult.
+There are many new concepts to learn.
+We deﬁne terms and share online and print resources you can use.

 Here is one term that you may want to know up-front: A pediatric patient is a transplant candidate placed on the U.S. transplant waitlist before their 18th birthday.